Smiles Turn Strangers into Stories

 Sometimes the exchange itself is enough.
 Sometimes the moment is meant to be lived, not captured.
 Learning to accept this is part of becoming a better photographer and a more grounded human.

-So next time you head out with your camera, remember that the image doesn’t begin with the shutter.
+So next time you head out with your camera, remember that the image doesn’t begin with the shutter, nor is it the end goal.
 It starts before that: in how you arrive, in how you look at others, in the quiet language you speak without words.

 Your camera records light.